Destroying Photography

 Yonder

-In her exhibition Yonder, the artist raises poignant questions about photography's relation to reality.
+In her solo exhibition Yonder, the artist raises poignant questions about photography's relation to reality.
 Her works, as analogue photographs, are created in a multi-layered process of transformation and translation.
 They oscillate between image and imagination, and photography and painting.
 An enigmatic narrative connects the individual pictorial spaces and evokes a place where one can never really be: yonder.

 Drame Surréaliste

-Elektrohalle Rhomberg, 2021
+Elektrohalle Rhomberg, Salzburg, 2021

 The title of the exhibition refers to the surrealist play "Les mamelles de Tirésias" by Guillaume Apollinaire from 1903 with the subtitle "Drame surréaliste".
 With this subtitle and in the foreword to the play, the poet invented the word "surrealism" to describe his new style of drama.
 In 1924 Breton took over the term as the name for the already existing intellectual movement in literature, art and film.
+The piece was set to music by Francis Poulenc for Opera Buffa in 1944.
+The exhibiting artists freely associate with the exhibition title.

 Passepartout